top of page

 What Causes Cold Sweats?

-Cold sweats happen when your body suddenly produces sweat without heat or physical exertion, often as a response to stress, illness, or pain.
-Several health issues can cause cold sweats, such as:
+Cold sweats happen when your body suddenly sweats without being hot or active.
+This usually happens as a reaction to stress, illness, or pain.
+Some common causes of cold sweats include:

 Stress and Anxiety